Tavernari/ReSwiftMiddleware/README.md

 }
 ```

-If you need to interreput the flow you just return `nil` on execute method.
+If you need to interrupt the flow, you return `nil` on `execute` method.

-The example implementing `MiddlewaresCollection`
+The example of implementing `MiddlewaresCollection`.

 ```
 let middlewaresCollection = MiddlewaresCollection<CounterState>();